-The first brilliant kombucha minds I picked came from the guys at Good Culture Kombucha who I had the pleasure of meeting at their professional kombucha brewer’s workshop in Berlin.
-They opened my eyes to the potential of this brilliant business, but also to the intricacies of producing a living product on a commercial scale.
-I had two choices: I could invest in brewery space, equipment and spend the next few years honing my craft, or I could invest in expert producers to assist in creating my perfect brand, leaving me free to focus on the marketing and business side of things.
-I chose the latter and within a few weeks I had been put in touch with Gina and Luke from Wild Fizz Kombucha.
-Together we designed the Boucha recipe, and slowly but surely, my dream became a tangible reality.
+Starting with the guys at Good Culture Kombucha she learned the intricacies of producing a living product on a commercial scale.
+There were two choices: to invest in brewery space, equipment and time to hone the craft, or invest in expert producers to assist in creating the perfect brand, leaving Bryony free to focus on the marketing and business growth.
+Choosing the latter, she was introduced to Gina and Luke from Wild Fizz Kombucha where together they designed the Boucha recipe.

-Flavour was of utmost importance in the design process, so using the profiles of several dry and zesty wines, we found the perfect balance; creating an organic drink with lasting notes of green fruits and a dry, mouth-puckering finish.
-Presented in a wine style bottle with a label painted by my super talented, artist mother, my Boucha now looked the part, and I was ready to present it to the world.
+Flavour was of utmost importance in the design process, so using the profiles of several dry and zesty wines, they found the perfect balance; creating an organic drink with lasting notes of green fruits and a dry, mouth-puckering finish.
+Presented in a wine style bottle with a label painted by Bryony’s artist mother Patricia Thornton, Boucha now looked the part, and was ready to be presented to the world.